thepettypow/thepettypow/README.md

 # thepettypow

-Just a guy with lots of dreams for the future.
+Just a guy with lots of dreams.
-Interested in CyberSecurity including Web Hacking, Linux, DevOps stuff, ML sutff, Music and that's it.
+Interested in CyberSecurity including Web Hacking, Linux, DevOps stuff, Music and another things.

 ---